stackevo/spudreq/draft-trammell-spud-req.md

 ## Encrypted Feedback

-Some use cases involve collecting information along a forward path from a sending endpoint to a receiving endpoint.
-In cases where this information is also useful to the sending endpoint, SPUD must provide a feedback channel to communicate this information back to the sender.
-As this information does not need to be exposed to the path, this feedback channel should be encrypted for confidentiality and authenticity, when available (see {{authentication}}).
+As feedback from a receiver to a sender (see {{receiver-to-sender-feedback}}) does not need to be exposed to the path, this feedback channel should be encrypted for confidentiality and authenticity, when available (see
+{{authentication}}).
+This facility will rely on cooperation with the superstrate or some other out-of-band mechanism to provide these guarantees.

 ## Preservation of Security Properties